HaoPham23/zkSalary/README.md

 Advisors: Nguyen Duy Hieu, Nguyen Anh Khoa

 # zkSalary: A Privacy-Preserving System for Salary Verification Using zk-SNARK
 The **zkSalary** system provides a secure, transparent and privacy-enhancing solution for both employers and employees without revealing sensitive salary details during the verification process.
 The proofs can be generated within a few seconds and succint to transfer to the verifier via plaintext or QR code.
+You can read a detail report [here](https://github.com/HaoPham23/zkSalary/blob/main/report.pdf).

 # System Architecture